What to Wear in Morocco:

 Lightweight Scarves

 Pack at least two thin cotton or bamboo scarves.
-They serve triple duty: covering your head when entering sacred spaces, protecting from desert sun, and adding a layer of warmth at night.
+Triple duty: covering when entering sacred spaces, protecting from desert sun, and adding warmth at night.

 Wide-Leg Linen Trousers

 Your most versatile piece.
-Pair them with anything, roll them up slightly for a relaxed look, and know that they will never be too hot in summer or too cold in early spring evenings.
+Pair them with anything, and know that they will never be too hot in summer or too cold on spring evenings.

 Swimwear (for Riads & Resorts)

 Yes, bring a swimsuit — but keep it for riad pools, hotel pools, and beach resorts like Agadir or Essaouira.
-Wearing swimwear in public spaces or markets is not appropriate.
+Swimwear in souks or public spaces is not appropriate.

 Local Tip

-If you forget anything or simply want to travel lighter, the souks of Marrakech and Fes sell beautiful locally-made caftans, djellabas, and scarves at reasonable prices.
-Pick one up when you arrive — it makes for a wonderful souvenir and a perfect outfit.
+If you forget anything or want to travel lighter, the souks of Marrakech and Fes sell beautiful locally-made caftans, djellabas, and scarves at reasonable prices.
+Pick one up on arrival — it makes for a wonderful souvenir and a perfect Morocco outfit in one.

 What to Wear in Morocco for Men ↑ Back

-Male travellers generally have a little more flexibility, but the core principle remains the same: avoid overly revealing or beach-casual outfits when exploring cities, medinas, or rural areas.
-Shorts are widely accepted in coastal and resort towns, but in more conservative inland medinas — particularly Fes and rural mountain villages — long trousers will always be the more respectful (and comfortable) choice.
+What to wear in Morocco for men is a question that often gets less attention than it deserves.
+Male travellers have a little more flexibility than women, but the Morocco dress code still applies: avoid overly revealing or beach-casual outfits when exploring cities, medinas, or rural areas.
+Shorts are widely accepted in coastal and resort towns, but in more conservative inland medinas — particularly Fes and rural mountain villages — long trousers are the more respectful and practical choice.
+The winning formula for Morocco outfit ideas for men is simple: breathable natural fabrics, neutral tones, and a touch more coverage than you might instinctively reach for.

 - Lightweight chino or linen trousers in neutral tones (khaki, slate, olive)